Narcissism is one of the most insidious character disorders in existence.

 It raises all sorts of feelings for you as the parent.
 Where did you go wrong?
 What could you have done better, if anything?

 It’s vital to remember that there is no definitive science that points to you as the cause of your child’s narcissistic tendencies or Narcissistic Personality Disorder (NPD).
+Many narcissists develop their narcissistic traits without any traumatic experience and share the same exaggerated sense of self, grandiosity, and entitlement as others of their kind.
+Further, we’re now learning that what we originally believed about the origins of narcissism is not entirely accurate.

 So then, what could be the cause?
 How do you recognize it, and more importantly, how can you deal with it?